-The proposed lease area contains similar facilities as the prior lease except for the riprap bank protection, which was not previously authorized by the Commission.
-Staff records show that the bank protection has existed at this location for many years.
-The lease facilities are designed for recreational boating and shoreline protection.
+The proposed lease area contains the same facilities as the prior lease, consisting of a floating boat dock, boat lift, gangway, four pilings, and bank protection.
+These facilities are designed for recreational boating purposes and shoreline protection.
+The floating boat dock and appurtenant facilities have existed at this location for many years.
 Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use by the public.
+The bank protection will maintain and improve the integrity of the Sacramento River channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use by the public.